 Having no fees on top of getting emergency cash fast can be a welcome relief for cardholders, but we also asked a few other questions to determine if these cards were useful beyond getting a cash advance.

-How easy is it to apply for?
+How easy is applying?
 Since many of these cards are offered on behalf of an association or credit union, membership requirements may be tricky.
-For example, one of our runners-up, the Fort Knox Platinum Visa, offers some lucrative deals but requires you to be a member of their federal credit union.
+For example, one of our runners up, the Fort Knox Platinum Visa, offers some lucrative deals but requires you to be a member of their federal credit union.
 If you're not a member, you must join a separate organization and make a donation.

 With so many hoops to jump through, there are simply easier cards to apply for that give you the same, if not more, benefits.

-Does it offer any welcome or sign-on bonuses?
-Having a lucrative welcome or sign-on bonus can be icing on the cake beyond getting the cash you need quickly.
+Does it offer any welcome or signup bonuses?
+Having a lucrative welcome or signup bonus can be icing on the cake beyond getting the cash you need quickly.
 It also demonstrates that a company values your business.
 We looked at whether or not these cards had any signup bonuses, and if so, how easy they were to apply for and use.